Reflection.js for mootools

 Introduction

 This is an improved version of the reflection.js script rewritten for the jQuery javascript library.
-It allows you to add instantaneous reflection effects to your images in modern browsers, in less than 2 KB.
+It allows you to add instant reflection effects to your images in modern browsers, in less than 2 KB.

 Demo

-Arthur in the garden
+A cat in the garden

 Features